BMW enters the electric car chase

-In the world of automobiles, there are very few meaningful brands.
+In the world of automobiles (let alone an electric automobile), there are very few meaningful brands.
 For the most part, they are simply cars.
 They have a steering wheel, four tires, an engine and a gas tank so you can get to where you need to go.
 You can’t tell one from another.

 BMW is one of those brands that actually triggers an emotional response.
 Its “The World’s Ultimate Driving Machine” suggests the experience of driving, a love affair with using the automobile.
 “Driving” is the emotional word here.

-For that reason, now that BMW has entered the electronic car age with the unveiling of the i3 at the International CES convention, the rest of the market better watch out.
-There is no one better positioned to add technology to the automobile than the “World’s Ultimate Driving Machine.
+For that reason, now that BMW has entered the electric automobile age with the unveiling of the i3 at the International CES convention, the rest of the market better watch out.
+There is no one better positioned to add electric automobile technology to the automobile than the “World’s Ultimate Driving Machine.

-In full disclosure, I am a BMW driver and I’m supremely confident that the BMW brand will make this electric car another “ultimate driving machine.”
+In full disclosure, I am a BMW driver (not an electric automobile) and I’m supremely confident that the BMW brand will make this electric car another “ultimate driving machine.”
 The competition should take note.

 The Chevrolet campaign that creams my corn Tom Dougherty, CEO - Stealing Share 16 January 2017 Why?
 Because it's all a big lie.
 The current ad campaign that drives me the battiest is the Chevrolet series, touting the awards they’ve all won.
 Especially those endowed by...